Our Address: FZ LLC G 37 & G 34, Block 13, Al Sufouh Road Knowledge Park, Dubai PO Box : 501703

 • “the product of “ means “×”

-Always begin by examining the question for structures and expressions that consist of more than just a single variable or number that will help manipulate the equations.
+Always begin by examining the question for structures and expressions with more than just a single variable or number that will help manipulate the equations.
 Most questions will contain such a structure, and difficult questions may require you to recognize a question’s structure to answer the question at all.

 An Important strategy to approach this type of question uses the property of equality to isolate the variable on one side of the equation and solve it.
 Confirm the solution by plugging the value back into the original equation.

-When working with an equation or inequality with more than one variable, it will often be necessary to solve for one variable.
+When working with an equation or inequality with more than one variable, solving for one variable will often be necessary.
 Certain questions will ask you to do only this.
-To solve for a given variable, transform the equation or inequality so that the variable is isolated on one side of the equation.
-This variable is then said to be expressed in terms of the other variable(s).
+To solve for a given variable, transform the equation or inequality to isolate the variable on one side of the equation.
+This variable is then expressed in terms of the other variable(s).

 5 STEPS TO FOLLOW: